Best new Audis coming soon

 As a result of that bewildering naming strategy, the latest generation of Audi’s combustion-powered compact executive saloon and estate – meaning its rival to the BMW 3 Series and Mercedes C-Class – couldn’t be called the A4.
 It therefore took on the Audi A5 moniker.

-There’s the Sportback-style A5 saloon or a more practical A5 Avant estate.
-Engine options range from a 148bhp 2.0-litre four-cylinder petrol to a 364bhp 3.0-litre V6 petrol in the much sportier S5.
+There’s the Sportback-style A5 Saloon or a more practical A5 Avant estate.
+Engine options range from a 148bhp 2.0-litre four-cylinder petrol to a 364bhp 3.0-litre V6 petrol in the much sportier S5 and an e-hybrid plug-in hybrid option.
 Standard kit on every model includes an 11.9-inch ‘Virtual Cockpit’ driver’s display, 14.5-inch central touchscreen, three-zone climate control, leather upholstery and adaptive cruise control.
 Prices start from £41,950.

 Audi A6

-Until Audi backtracked on its naming strategy, the replacement for the outgoing, combustion-powered A6 executive saloon and estate was going to be the new A7.
-However that’s not happening anymore, and instead the BMW 5 Series rival and Mercedes E-Class rival will be sticking with the Audi A6 name, while under the bonnet is likely to be a range of hybrid-assisted engines.
-We’ll find out more soon, as the new model will be unveiled in March.
+Until Audi backtracked on its naming strategy, the replacement for the outgoing, combustion-powered Audi A6 executive saloon and estate was going to be the new Audi A7.
+However, that’s not happening anymore, and instead the BMW 5 Series rival and Mercedes E-Class rival is still called A6.
+It’s efficient, refined and comfortable thanks to the excellent new powertrain tech, although our reviewers felt it could have done more to move the game on.

 Audi A6 e-tron

-The sleek A6 e-tron is Audi’s response to the BMW i5, and (like the A5) is available as a coupé-inspired Sportback saloon or a good old-fashioned Avant family estate car.
-The A6 e-tron uses the new Premium Platform Electric (PPE): a bespoke EV architecture which has been co-developed with Porsche, and means the new Audi shares a considerable amount with the new Porsche Macan Electric.
+The sleek A6 e-tron is Audi’s all-electric response to the BMW i5, and is available as a coupé-inspired Sportback saloon or a good old-fashioned Avant family estate car.
+The A6 e-tron uses the new Premium Platform Electric (PPE) architecture, which is only for EVs and was co-developed with Porsche.
+It means the new Audi shares a considerable amount with the new Porsche Macan Electric.

-The A6 e-tron (both saloon and Avant versions) is available with a 75.8kWh and 94.9kWh battery, plus single or dual-motor powertrains.
-The larger battery is good for up to 463 miles of range, depending on the bodystyle, while the S6 is packing two motors for 542bhp, quattro all-wheel drive and a 0-62mph time of 3.9 seconds.
-Prices start from £62,500 – more than £5,000 less than the BMW i5.
+The A6 e-tron is available with a 75.8kWh and 94.9kWh battery, plus single or dual-motor powertrains.
+The larger battery is good for up to 463 miles of range, and there’s a hot S6 version with 542bhp, quattro all-wheel drive and a 0-62mph time of 3.9 seconds.

 Audi Q3